anotherjulien/MyHOME/README.md

         manufacturer: BTicino
         model: L4692
 ```
-`where` is also a special case for those as well since power meters are always "5" followed by the sensor number assigned "[1-255]".
+`where` is also a special case for those as well since power meters are always "5" followed by the sensor number assigned "[1-255]" for F520, the address shoud always be "7" followed by the sensor number assigned "[1-255]" for F522.
 `class` is a required element as it will be used to tell apart other types of sensors once implemented, for now `power` and `temperature` are the only admissible values.

 Note that you can add secondary temperature sensors (with 3 digits as per OpenWebNet documentation, ie `105` is the 1st 'secondary sensor' of the 5th zone) or main temperature sensor (with 1 or 2 digit being the Zone number).